 Step 1 involves bringing together members of your school community to form your team and learning about the Healthy Schools Approach and process steps with your team members.
-This team includes a Healthy Schools Lead (a staff member from the school who agrees to oversee the team) and should also include a combination of students, other school staff members, principal/vice-principal, parents/caregivers, and/or community partners (including public health).
+This team includes a Healthy Schools Lead (a staff member from the school who agrees to oversee the team) and should also include a combination of students, other school staff members, principal/vice-principal, parents/caregivers, and/or community partners (e.g., Public Health, Child and Youth Workers, Elders, Grocery Store).